US Government Shutdown Hits Record 67 Days as Political Scandals Mount

 What's Next

-Congressional leaders are under pressure to reach a budget deal to end the shutdown, but deep divisions make a swift resolution unlikely.
+Congressional leaders are under intense pressure to reach a budget deal to end the shutdown, but deep divisions make a swift resolution unlikely.
 The ongoing scandals are expected to dominate the US political agenda in the weeks ahead, further distracting from the administration's international priorities.
+The CIA agents' deaths in Mexico are likely to trigger a congressional investigation, adding yet another front to Washington's political battles.
+With midterm elections on the horizon, the political calculus in Congress is becoming increasingly complex, and the prospect of a prolonged shutdown extending further into 2026 cannot be ruled out.